mawillcockson/mw_url_shortener/docs/plan.md

 - `discoverable` flag
   - sitemap generator of all `discoverable` links
 - make interface errors json-encodeable, surface errors in cli with --json option as json
 - add cli `write-configuration` command that reads from the `--config-path` option if it exists, overrides the configuration with options from cli, and writes the configuration back to the `--config-path` option, in json-style (pretty printing would be nice)
+- server shoud be able to take configuration through config file, environment variables, and command line, with that also being the order of precedence from lowest to highest
+- the client should have to confirm before creating a database, if the file doesn't exist
+  - if the file does exist, and it's not a readable database, an error should be displayed